Stem cell therapy and autoimmune diseases

 have been identified

 What are autoimmune diseases?An autoimmune disease is a condition that mistakenly attacks your body through your immune system.
-The immune system usually protects against bacteria and viruses by sending out an army of fighter cells called antibodies to attack them.
-However, autoimmune diseases cause these antibodies to attack healthy cells.
+The immune system usually protects against bacteria and viruses by sending out an army of antibodies and defensive cells.
+However, autoimmune diseases cause these defensive cells to attack healthy cells.

 Therefore, in this country there are hundreds of thousands of people dealing with autoimmunity and its long-term health impacts.
 This puts a heavy strain on the NHS and domestic economies